 Stuart is a Professor of Organic Chemistry at the University of Oxford, and the E. P. Abraham Cephalosporin Fellow in Organic Chemistry at St Hugh's College.
+His early education was completed at Downlands School in Hassocks, and Haywards Heath Sixth Form College, comprehensive state schools in West Sussex.
 He studied Chemistry with Medicinal Chemistry at the University of Warwick before undertaking PhD studies with Prof. David Jane and Prof. Jeff Watkins FRS in the Department of Pharmacology at the University of Bristol.
 Stuart completed post-doctoral studies with Prof. Andrew Holmes FRS at the University of Cambridge working on the synthesis of inositol polyphosphates.
 In 2003, he was appointed as a Lecturer in Bioorganic Chemistry at the University of St Andrews, in 2008 was appointed as an Associate Professor at Oxford, and in October 2014 he was promoted to Full Professor.
 In 2013 Stuart was a Visiting Associate at the California Institute of Technology, hosted by Prof. Bob Grubbs and Prof. Dianne Newman.
 Since 2016 he has been an Associate Editor for the Journal of Medicinal Chemistry and is on the Editorial Advisory Board for Organic Chemistry Frontiers.
 Stuart is the President of the RSC Organic Division.
 His research focuses on the development of molecular tools to enable the study of biological systems.

 Frances obtained her BSc from Imperial College London (Zoology) and her PhD from the University of Bath, UK.
 She was a post-doctoral fellow at Washington University Medical School in St. Louis, USA.
 She was a Lister Institute Senior Research Fellow and is currently Professor of Biochemistry and Pharmacology at the University of Oxford.
 Her main research interests include the biology and pathobiology of glycosphingolipids and lysosomal disorders.
 Her research led to the development of miglustat for the treatment of glycosphingolipid lysosomal storage diseases.
 Prof. Platt was awarded the Alan Gordon Memorial Award and the Horst Bickel Award for advances in metabolic disease therapy.
 She was elected a fellow of the Academy of Medical Sciences in 2011 and was the recipient of a Royal Society Wolfson Merit Award in 2013.
 In 2016 she became a Wellcome Trust Investigator in Science.
 She became Head of the Department of Pharmacology in 2020.